dms613412/Grow_Celub/README.md

 # Grow_Celub
 ![ㅎㅎ](/C:\Users\mypc\Desktop/to/ㅎㅎ.png)

-This is an application which can move, grow and change some celub's pictures.
+This is an application which can move, increase and change some celub's pictures.
+Pictures are changed after a certain period of time.

-## Details
+## Menus

+* Create or delete menu bar when clicking a photo.
 [Grow] : Increasing picture's size.

 [Change] : Changing to next photo.

 [End] : Exit app.

-* Pictures are changed after a certain period of time.
-* Create or delete menu bar when clicking a photo.
-* Moving is possible while holding down the picture.

 ## Android study
-Floationg view
+Floationg view - Moving is possible while holding down the picture.